 When shopping for galvanized steel pipes it is a good idea to buy pre-threaded pipes.
 Having them pre-threaded eliminates the need for using a pipe-thread device.
 Many hardware stores are equipped with their own threading machines and can provide you with custom threading.
 This can save you money, as you won’t have to invest in extra tools for the job.

 Always Apply Ample Sealant

 When using galvanized steel pipes there is always the likelihood that a leak will occur where the coupler is threaded.
-Using ample sealant, such a as silicone-based product, is always a good idea when dealing with water plumbing.
+Using ample sealant, such as silicone-based products, is always a good idea when dealing with water plumbing.
 Teflon tape is another good sealant and is very easy to apply, as it will stick to the thread.
 Whatever you choose to seal the joint, make sure you don’t skimp on it.
-Having leaky plumbing will prove a lot more expensive than a few extra dollars you spend on extra sealant.
+Having leaky plumbing will prove a lot more expensive than a few extra dollars you spend on the extra sealant.

 A Tight Fit Is a Good Fit

 When dealing with plumbing, and especially with galvanized steel pipes, having a tight fit on the joints is crucial.
 Unlike its plastic counterparts, metal doesn’t tend to have a lot of leeway.
 Using sealant will fix part of the problem, but having a tight, snug fit is just as important.
 When attaching the coupler it is a good idea to have good plumber’s pliers or a wrench that you can use to really tighten it up.
 It will get you better results and it won’t cause any problems when you need to unfasten it because galvanized steel pipes don't fuse together without the help of very high temperatures or extreme corrosion.